-Exploring its many diverse natural wonders properly would take a lifetime, but there are some places that rise above the rest; some made by time and nature, others made by man that capture and pay tribute to the grandeur of this country.
+Exploring its diverse natural wonders properly would take a lifetime, but some places rise above the rest; some made by time and nature, others made by man that capture and pay tribute to the grandeur of this country.
 If you’re looking to experience Chile at its most ravishing, these are the twelve most beautiful places to start.

 Torres del Paine National Park

 Looking to discover Patagonia’s Greatest Hits of mountains, glaciers, and grasslands?
 Visit Torres del Paine.

 The most famous of Chile’s illustrious national parks, this almost indescribably gorgeous 448,280-acre park is extremely popular among backpackers who come to tackle the W Trek, a W-shaped multi-day hiking route that traverses the park’s central massif, visiting highlights like the colossal Grey Glacier, the French Valley, and the Towers, a trio of granite spires rising above a glacial lake.

 The park is also a great place to spot native wildlife like pumas, guanacos, and the Patagonia condor.